Genoa

 ###

-A quick geography lesson: Genoa sits right on the Ligurian Sea (part of the larger Mediterranean Sea), along Italy’s northwest coast.
+So Genoa sits right on the Ligurian Sea (part of the larger Mediterranean Sea), along Italy’s northwest coast.
 Again, I knew none of this pre-arrival, as I’ve developed this strange habit of traveling the same way I watch movies: no trailers or spoilers — I want the full effect of seeing it all unfold with childlike surprise.

 And that’s exactly how Day 2 started.
 My girlfriend’s morning appointment took us to some hillside by car.
-After that, we began a walk back home.
+After that, we began walking back toward the city.
 It was like a cinematic sequence with the camera tracking along an obstructing wall, holding the reveal just out of frame.
 Then out of nowhere, boom — the Ligurian Sea.
 Right in front of us, literally at arm’s reach, breathtaking navy-blue waters, dancing and sparkling under the perfect Italian sunlight.
 This particular area was Boccadasse, known for its pastel-colored houses stacked along a small bay.
-We continued with our picture-perfect seaside walk until we reached the apartment.
-Just two days in and Genoa was already becoming my favorite city in Italy.

 And then we sailed onward.